After waving goodbye to the beauty of Great Sand Dunes, my mom and I continued making our way north back towards Montana.

 Adding a second layer of beauty to Garden of the Gods is its location at the base of the Rocky Mountains, with Pikes Peak – one of the tallest and most prominent mountains in Colorado – in the background.

 Admission to Garden of the Gods is free.
-The park has picnic tables, a Visitor & Nature Center with exhibits explaining the geology, ecology, and human history of the area, and 15 miles of trails.
-We hiked the 1.5-mile loop Perkins Central Gardens trail that weaves in and around some of the red rock formations.
+The park has picnic tables, a Visitor & Nature Center with exhibits explaining the geology, ecology, and human history of the area, and 15 miles (24 km) of trails.
+We hiked the 1.5 mile (2.4 km) Perkins Central Gardens loop trail that weaves in and around some of the red rock formations.

 The Important Stuff:

-- Getting there: located in West Colorado Springs, just off of US Highway 24
+- Getting there: located in West Colorado Springs, just off of US Highway 24; it’s well-signed and easy to find

 - Fees & passes: none!